Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations

 The estimated slope for normalized MAE is $\beta_{\mathrm{MAE}} \approx -1.33\times 10^{-4}$ with a $95\%$ confidence interval (CI) $[-2.64\times 10^{-4}, -2\times 10^{-6}]$.
 Although a statistically significant negative trend is detected, its practical magnitude is minimal.
-Segments with many historical observations and legs with a limited number of observations exhibit comparable normalized MAE, and the variance would be larger for segments with fewer sailing records.
-The prediction errors remain roughly stable over a wide range of sailing counts, which provides evidence that the model maintains robust generalization capability across voyage legs with different frequency.
+Segments with many historical observations and legs with a limited number of observations exhibit comparable normalized MAE, and the variance is larger for segments with fewer sailing records.
+The prediction error remains roughly stable over a wide range of sailing counts, which provides evidence that the model maintains robust generalization capability across voyage legs with different frequency.